-If the driver safety belt is buckled, neither the chime nor the light comes on.
+If the driver safety belt is buckled, neither the light nor the chime comes on.

 Passenger Safety Belt Reminder Light

 There is a passenger safety belt reminder light near the passenger airbag status indicator.
 See Passenger Sensing System on page 3-30.